QQuick/zzz_Numscrypt/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Fourier transformation added for 2^n samples using complex arrays.
+Speed indication: 8192 samples took 14 ms on average using at 1.6 GHz in Chrome.
 - Examples in documentation fixed
 - Low hanging fruit optimizations done for complex and real arrays, e.g. multiplication in natural order 30x faster
 - For educational and demonstration purposes a simple, non-optimized implementation of complex arrays was added